EdSantiag0/zip-code-finder/README.md

 This is a zip code searcher made with React JS and CSS.
 The goal is to fetch information from a zip code through an API and show location data.

-Este é um bucador de CEP feitom com React JS e CSS.
+Este é um bucador de CEP feito com React JS e CSS.
 O objetivo é buscar informações de um CEP atravez de uma API e mostrar os dados da localizaçõa.

 ## Live link